ouhft/COPE/docs/_build/html/_sources/deployment.md.txt

  * Gather the staticfiles up `python manage.py collectstatic`
  * Apply the locale updates `python manage.py compilemessages`
  * Check things are working so far II `python manage.py check`
- * Start the supervisor console to reload the changes `sudo supervisorctl`...
+ * Trigger supervisor to reload the changes `sudo supervisorctl restart cope-django-py3`
- * and then `restart cope-django`
  * ...and all should be fine.

 #### Troubleshooting